Seilamuk/Seilamuk-/iOS/iOS-InApp-Documentation.md

 **Value** | **Definition**
 ---------------------- | ----------------------
-true | indicates consumer consent false | false indicates consumer dissent
+YES | indicates consumer consent
+NO | false indicates consumer dissent

 ► *consentType* - type of consent.
 Can take one of the following values: <br></br>